Today’s post is the second post in a short series about pro audio career advice. The last article explored general pro sound tips and tricks.

 Specifications.
 Take care of the tech specs by following the steps in this sound sharing checklist.

 Topic.
 What sounds should you choose for your first library?
 You learned above that you can improve your sound effects by adding one or more points from the Sound Effects Star: difficulty, rarity, quality, distinctiveness, or creativity.

 The main idea is that for your sound library to be appealing, you must offer something new.
 A few packs of unusual, rare, or cool sounds will support you.
 Or, you can have many common sounds to achieve the same effect, which leads me to the next point: quantity.

 Quantity.
 Record a good breadth of audio before you make your splash.
 Aim for 1,000 fully-polished sound effects, or 5 sound libraries.
 Spread out your releases.
 That will have a stronger impact, give you greater distinction, and help you recover from the effort of creating exceptional sound libraries.

 Exposure.
 Of course, no one will know of your sound bundle without exposure.
 You learned about sharing your work with your own community in step five.
-Post your collection on A Sound Effect, Sonniss, or Wild Track Sound Library to get your library in the ears of sound pros, worldwide.
+Post your collection on A Sound Effect or Sonniss to get your library in the ears of sound pros, worldwide.
 Don’t forget to add it to my indie sound library search engine, Sound Effects Search, too.